-As an institution of higher education, Case is dedicated to becoming the most powerful learning environment in the world.
+As an institution of higher education, CWRU is dedicated to becoming the most powerful learning environment in the world.
 The Office of Housing, Residence Life & Greek Life is committed to this goal by creating developmental and comprehensive living and learning communities.
-The residence halls at Case provide an environment that is supportive of the academic mission of the university.
+The residence halls at CWRU provide an environment that is supportive of the academic mission of the university.

 During the first year on campus, students live in one of four residential colleges ..
 Eleven of our residence halls belong to either Cedar, Juniper, or Mistletoe Residential College.

 Cedar: Includes Smith, Taft and Tyler Houses